senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

 ## Quick look at gRPC

+1. [gRPC] - Google Remote Procedure Call
+    1. Could have been called "[Stubby]", "[ProtoCall]", or "[ArcWire]".
+    1. The [internal code name "gRPC"] stuck.
+    1. It is [open source on GitHub], Apache 2 licensed.
+    1. So although Google originated the project, the "g" in "gRPC" is less affiliated with Google.
-1. What area is it in?
+1. What problem does gRPC solve?
+    1. Network messaging
+        1. Specifically: calling a function or procedure on a remote machine.
+        1. Two aspects:
+            1. Network transportation.
+               Usually in Application Layer of the [Open Systems Interconnection (OSI)] and [TCP/IP] models.
+            1. Message format.
+    1. Other technologies in this space:
+        1. [Hypertext Transfer Protocol] (HTTP)
+        1. [Short Message Service] (SMS)
         1. [Simple Object Access Protocol] (SOAP)
-    1. [Representatational State Transfer] (REST)
-1. [gRPC] - Google Remote Procedure Call
+        1. [Hypertext Markup Language] (HTML)
+1. Advantages
+    1. Performance
+        1. Anecdotal evidence on internet suggests gRPC is 7 times faster than HTML.
+        1. Tight packing of data
+    1. Language agnostic
+    1. Network transportation: HTTP/2
 1. 10 years since inception; first release 2015.
-1. Two aspects:
-    1. Transportation - HTTP/2
-    1. Message - Protobuf
-1. Performance: Anecdotal evidence on internet suggests 7 times faster than HTML/REST.

 ## Service definition

-1. [sz-sdk-proto]
+1. For gRPC, the Interface Definition Language (IDL) is [Protocol Buffers] (Protobuf).
+   This defines the messages passed across the network.
+1. The `.proto` files for Senzing are in [sz-sdk-proto].
     1. Example: [szengine.proto]
        1. `option:` metadata for transpiling into target languages.
        1. `service:` lists all of the procedure calls.
        1. `message:` list all of the request and response messages.
-1. Using transpiler, these `.proto` specifications are used to generate code
+1. Using [protoc], a transpiler, `.proto` specification files are used to generate code.
     1. Example generation: [generate Python gRPC code]
     1. Example output:
         1. [szengine_pb2_grpc.py] - transportation (gRPC)